 Section 68 (1) of the MSA states that a municipality must develop its human resource capacity to a level that enables it to perform its functions and exercise its powers in an economical, effective, efficient and accountable way.
-The organisational structure should be revised after the approval of the IDP and budget to ensure that the municipality still deliver services and the most productive and sufficient manner.
+The organisational structure should be revised after the approval of the IDP and budget to ensure that the municipality still deliver services in the most productive and sufficient manner.

-Cederberg Municipality is currently in the process of reviewing its macro structure and organogram.
 The new staff establishment will be developed in line with normative human resource practices, taking cognisance of the transformation targets and requirements as stated in the Basic Conditions of Employment Act.
-The recruitment of employees is conducted in terms of the municipality's recruitment and selection policy.
+The recruitment of employees is conducted in terms of the Municipality's Recruitment and Selection Policy.

 POSTS IN THE ORGANISATION

-Permanent Positions filled Councillors Funded Vacancies nfunded acancies Total
+Permanent Positions filled Councillors Funded Unfunded Vacancies Vacancies Total

 324 11 13 147 484

 Representation of Permanent Employees

 Employees Categorised in Males 324

-terms of Gender (permanent employees) Females 115
+terms of Gender (permanent employees) Females

-Employees categorised in terms of Race Coloured African Indian White Total
+Employees categorised in Coloured African Indian White Total

-(permanent empl 265 47 1 11 324
+(permanent employees) 265 47 1 11 324

-Disabled
+Disabled 22